Easter Riots

 Thousands of anti-fascists gathered to protest against the Nazi gathering at the Royal Mounds, a historical site that held much political symbolism among Swedish nationalists.
 Policemen had been called in from Stockholm to defend the demonstration, and after the situation became increasingly tense they resorted to violence, dispersing the peacefully protesting crowds and onlookers alike with heavy force.

+4 Days in April

 In addition to writing a book about it, the historian and playwright Magnus Alkarp has depicted the riots in a play, 4 dagar i april.
 The play, produced by the Uppsala City Theatre and directed by Sara Cronberg, was put on in 2012.
 Alkarp received death threats from the Swedish Resistance Movement, a militant neo-Nazi group, after the play's premier.